Harpoon: Generalised Manifold Guidance for Conditional Tabular Diffusion¶

 Loss & Training¶

-- Training: Standard MSE denoising loss (trained once).
+- Training: Standard MSE denoising loss, unconditional, trained once.

-- Guidance strength \(\eta\) controls the degree of constraint satisfaction.
+- Guidance strength \(\eta\): Controls the degree of constraint satisfaction, requiring task-specific tuning.

 Key Experimental Results¶